 Now that you know some Unconscious Bias examples - these are your to dos:

-- Reflect on your identity.
-Where do you possibly belong to the big social ingroups - and where not?
-So-called privilege checks, such as this one, can help.
-The tests are largely based on the research of the US scientist and feminist Peggy Mcintosh.
+- Reflect on your identity: where do you possibly belong to the large social ingroups - and where not?
+Privilege checks can help.
+The tests are largely based on the research of US scientist and feminist Peggy Mcintosh.
+In our training courses, we carefully address the topic of privilege.

-- Approach people who you perceive as different - outside your team, your department, your company and regardless of your first language.
-Personal contact creates a more individualized perception of the groups you perceive as different.
+- Look for other contacts: Approach people who you perceive as different - outside your team, your department, your company and regardless of your first language.
+Personal contact provides a more individualized perception of the groups you perceive as different.
 This can also mean diversifying your social media feed and subscribing to accounts that give you a new perspective.

-For example, if your company has an employee network for Black people, as a white person or non-Black person of colour you should ask beforehand if the event is open to you.
-A similar example: events organised by LGBTQI+ networks.
+- Respect safer spaces: Networks for marginalized groups are essential for their empowerment.
+Before you take part in events, check whether they are open to everyone.
+For example, if your company has an employee network for Black people, as a white person or non-Black person of color you should ask in advance whether the event is open to you.
+A similar example: events organized by LGBTQI+ networks.
 They are initially only open to these people from the LGBTQI+ community.
-Unless the event is announced as "open to straight people/straight allies".
+Unless the event is announced as "open to heteros/straight allies".